Ownerszz/Astar-java/README.md

 # Astar

-Created a simple Astar pathfinding interface.
+Created a simple Astar pathfinding interface for Java.

 In the documentation folder you can find:
 * A class diagram